azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   ellen@Azure:~$
   ```

-### <a name="1.5"></a>1.5 Create a service principal
+### 1.4 Create a service principal

 Substitute a custom value for `cyclecloudlabs` as the name of your service principal.
-The name must be unique across all of Azure.
+The name must be unique across all of your AD domain.

 ```sh
 ellen@Azure:~$ az ad sp create-for-rbac --name cyclecloudlabs